pophero110/Track-My-Life-Mobile/README.md

 # Track My Life
-A React Native application allow user to create all kinds of tracker such as time tracker, water intake tracker, fitness tracker, weight tracker and etc..
+A React Native application allow user to create timer for tracking activity and integrate with nfc to enable app to start tracking by tapping on a nfc tag which is created by user for a specific activity